Uber Eats Vs. DoorDash

 What is DoorDash?

 DoorDash is a well-known food delivery service in the USA that connects customers with local restaurants and businesses.
-In 2024, DoorDash partnered with 590,000 restaurants and grocery markets.
+In 2024, DoorDash partnered with approximately 590,000 restaurants and grocery markets.

 It allows customers to order food, groceries, and various items online, which are then delivered to their doorsteps by independent contractors called Dashers.
 Also, the platform lets Dashers deliver packages from UPS, FedEx, and USPS to people.

-The company has also expanded its operations to over 30 countries.
 Both large and small businesses collaborate with DoorDash to access new customers, boost order volume, and improve sales.

 In addition, DoorDash charges restaurants a commission-based fee for its services.
 Pickup orders have a lower commission, ranging from 6% to 15%, while delivery orders are higher, ranging from 15% to 30%.